 Not a hundred percent comfortable with shopping yet?
 Don't worry!
 Shop online using our overview of Eindhoven webshops.
 Here you will find all the shops located in the city.

-Wearing a mask while shopping is not mandatory, but is highly recommended.
+From now on, wearing a mask while shopping is mandatory.
 That way your shopping experience is just a little bit safer for you, other shoppers, and, of course, shopowners!

 Shop safely with our tips.